beforesemicolon/markup/docs/documentation/capabilities/web-component.md

 customElements.define('my-button', MyButton)
 ```

-In the render method you can return a string, a DOM element, a [Markup template](../templating/index.md), or nothing at all.
-Some components can just handle some internal logic.
+In the render method you can return anything: a string, a [DOM Node](https://developer.mozilla.org/en-US/docs/Web/API/Node), a [Markup template](../templating/index.md), a `null` value, or nothing at all.
+Some components can just handle some internal logic and dont need to render anything but their tags.

 ### Stylesheet